- Visit a hip Athenian wine bar for a wine tasting

 Day 2: A Traditional Olive Oil Factory and Local Producers

-Grab breakfast in Athens, load your bags into the car, and wave farewell to the city.
+Grab breakfast in Athens, load your bags into the plane, and wave farewell to the city.
 It's time to head to Crete.
 Your first stop is Vamos Village, home to a charming 14th-century Byzantine church, dozens of kri-kri goats and sheep, and a famous olive oil factory.
 Tour the factory and meet local olive oil producers, then enjoy a fresh local lunch at a traditional restaurant in town.
 After lunch, make your way to Chania, where you'll overnight in the charming old town.

 Day 3: Trek Along the Famous Samaria Gorge